 I used to be a strong supporter of the "ignore it and hope it will go away" school regarding health care policy.
 After all, I have signed most of my natural life away to the military.
 I will almost be ready to draw social security before I have to worry about the problems facing emergency medicine.
 However, after a generously funded trip to the ACEP Leadership and Advocacy Conference, courtesy of GSACEP, I have become a reluctant convert.
-The LAC is an prince and L highly recommend it to all who have a charge to participate absolutely fantastic experience, and I highly recommend it to all who have a chance to participate.
+The LAC is an absolutely fantastic experience, and I highly recommend it to all who have a chance to participate.